 As miserable as the heat and humidity may be, it potentially comes with its upside.
 We are training near sea level for a race above 10,000 ft elevation.
 Elevation can be such a stressor that unscrupulous visitors can become dangerously sick.
 Mild efforts at sea level can spike the heart rate and prematurely exhaust your body at elevation.

 Heat training has long been referred to as “the poor man’s altitude training.”
-It is still an environmental stressor and adapting to handle heat can at least offer practical insights on the performance implications of such stress during the training cycle.
+It is still an environmental stressor, and adapting to handle heat can at least offer practical insights into the performance implications of such stress during the training cycle.

 Training on the road